Mr. Prabhat Kamat

 I graduated with a Bachelor's degree in Civil Engineering from Visvesvaraya Technological University, Karnataka, India, in 2021.
 After that, I worked for about 1.5 years as a Design Engineer, where I gained hands-on experience in modeling and digitization in construction and structural engineering.
 During my undergraduate studies, I developed an interest in environmental and climate-related issues, which I explored further through my bachelor’s thesis on slope stability in the Lower Himalayan soils.
 This work looked at how changing rainfall patterns impact landslides along mountain roads.

-In October 2023, I began my MSc in Environmental Engineering at TU Hamburg, focusing on environment and climate topics.
-Since August 2024, I’ve been working as a research assistant at the Institute of Geo-Hydroinformatics.
+In October 2023, I began my Master studies at TU Hamburg, and earned my MSc in Environmental Engineering in November 2025 focusing on environment and climate topics.
+From August 2024 to October 2025, I worked as a research assistant and tutor at the Institute of Geo-Hydroinformatics.
 Here, I’ve contributed to various projects, including evaporation from rivers, salt crystallization in porous media, microplastic-soil interactions, and soil salinization.
 I also worked on understanding how surface turbulence affects evaporation in free surface (open channel) flows for my Projektarbeit.
+For my thesis I worked with Dr.-Ing.
+Milad Aminzadeh to understand and quantify how water table depth and airflow regime jointly regulate evaporation and surface crystallization.